francoiskroll/FramebyFrame/README.md

 * `importRAWs` added clear error if the `ffpath` is incorrect.

 ### v0.13.0
-New setting `linedash` for every `ggTrace` plot.
+New setting `tracedash` for every `ggTrace` plot.
 See DOCUMENTATION.